KarrLab/obj_tables/docs/migration.rst

 the *schema* file, and its name doesn't change over the time span of a migration.
 Because it's stored in a Git repository, its versions are recorded in a directed acyclic graph of commits in the repository.
 These commits are used by migration to determine changes in the *schema*.
-Figure 1 below illustrates these concepts.
+Figure 2 below illustrates these concepts.

 .. figure:: migration/figures/migration_example_figure.png
     :width: 600
     :align: center
     :alt: Example data file migration

-    Figure x.
     Example Object model data migration.
 We illustrate the migration of file :obj:`biomodel_x.xlsx`.
 Three Git repositories are involved: :obj:`obj_model`, :obj:`wc_lang`, and :obj:`bio_modelx`.
     As time increases up, within a repository later commits depend on earlier commits.
     (Only selected dependencies are illustrated.)